India’s Hydrogen Purchase Obligation

 Is the HPO mandatory today for any Indian fertiliser plant?

 No. As of March 2026, no statutory HPO notification has been issued.
-Participation in SECI’s SIGHT Mode 2A programme is voluntary.
-No Indian fertiliser plant is legally required to procure any minimum percentage of green hydrogen.
+Participation in SECI's SIGHT Mode 2A programme is entirely voluntary.
+No Indian fertiliser plant is currently legally required to procure any minimum percentage of green hydrogen.

 What is the legal authority under which the HPO would be notified?